Global Conflict Tracker

 Recent Developments

-Politically, international support for Guaidó has evaporated, with the Biden administration following the lead of the Venezuelan opposition in revoking recognition of Guaidó as Venezuela’s legitimate leader.
-Meanwhile, Maduro’s position has somewhat recovered internationally; Western officials have reopened dialogue, and he has benefitted from the election of leaders more friendly to him in Mexico, Colombia, and Brazil.
+Politically, international support for interim president Guaidó has weakened, with the Biden administration following the lead of the Venezuelan opposition in revoking recognition of Guaidó as Venezuela’s legitimate leader.
+Meanwhile, Maduro’s position has somewhat recovered internationally.
+Western officials have reopened dialogue, and he has benefitted from the election of leaders who are more friendly to him in Mexico, Colombia, and Brazil.

 Latest News